Wartburg's Comprehensive Academic Support Program

 - First-year honor society to recognize academic accomplishments of new students

-To assist students in self-assessment and skill identification, Career and Vocation Services provides a variety of interest and personality assessments, a computer-assisted major and career exploration program, seminars, and individual counseling.
+To assist students in self-assessment and skill identification, Career Services provides a variety of interest and personality assessments, major and career exploration assistance, seminars, and individual counseling.

 After students can articulate career-related values and skills, the staff helps them focus on specific jobs and careers.
 A resource library includes information on specific careers, career education, summer employment, overseas opportunities, and internships.

-Career and Vocation Services also works with the Center for Community Engagement and academic departments to assist students in gaining practical exposure to the world of work.
+Career Services also works with academic departments to assist students in gaining practical exposure to the world of work.
 Pathways peers and professional staff help students prepare résumés and application letters and develop effective interviewing skills.

-When students begin looking for jobs, Career and Vocation Services offers job boards, employer networking opportunities, on-campus interview programs, employer and graduate school directories, and much more.
+When students begin looking for jobs, Career Services offers job boards, employer networking opportunities, on-campus interviews, employer and graduate school directories, and much more.